thegboat/sc_county_map/README.md

 `<div id="county_map" data-group-best="greenwood" data-color-best="red,blue" data-clickable="best"/>`

 would create the 'best' group with a default color of 'red' and hover color of 'blue'.
 The 'best' group is clickable

+Painting Counties
+-

+Calling the paint method will paint the supplied counties.

+`$("#county_map").sc_county_map('paint', 'union,york', 'blue')

+All painting is undone by using the method

+`$("#county_map").sc_county_map('unpaint', 'union,york')

+Calling upaint with no arguments unpaints all previously painted counties.
+When an event is triggered, all previously painted counties are unpainted.